 World Championships in Shoemaking

 But to summarise it, the contestants will make a burgundy/red brown longwing derby with a leather sole, hand welted with handmade sole stitch.
 The criteria that will be judged are the degree of difficulty and the execution of the making, but also the overall design/aesthetics.
-1st prize is £3,000, 2nd £2,000 and 3rd £1,000, plus all podium placed shoes will be exhibited at the Isetan Men’s department store in Tokyo, Japan, and at other stores in various locations around the world.
+1st prize is £3,000, 2nd £2,000 and 3rd £1,000, the top three will get a handmade shoemaking awl from Phil Norsworthy, plus all podium placed shoes will be exhibited at the Isetan Men’s department store in Tokyo, Japan, and at other stores in various locations around the world.
 As previous years we will create a small exhibition with the top three shoes (plus the patina winner’s pair), which will be on tour around the globe.
 Which locations next round will be presented later on.

-In the jury who will review the shoes are several bespoke shoemakers and professionals within the industry, the preliminary jury members are shoemakers Philippe Atienza (third in the contest 2018, previously head of both John Lobb Paris and Masaro bespoke departments), Nicholas Templeman (previously John Lobb London), Yohei Iwasaki (previously at George Cleverley now back in Japan), Sebastian Tarek (independent shoemaker who previously have done outwork for many of the London west end firms), and Paolo Scafora (both bespoke shoemaker and factory owner) (1-2 more shoemakers will be added to the final jury line-up).
-But to also add a slightly different view shoe experts Jesper Ingevaldsson of Shoegazing and Justin FitzPatrick of The Shoe Snob are part of the jury, and the three sponsors who are making this contest possible: Edmund Schenecker who is a bespoke shoe customer and shoe nerd, Kirby Allison, founder of The Hanger Project, and Gary Tok, author of Master Shoemakers.
+In the jury who will review the shoes are several bespoke shoemakers and professionals within the industry, the preliminary jury members are shoemakers Jean-Michel Casalonga of Berluti (workshop manager and lastmaker in Berluti’s Paris workshop), Nicholas Templeman (previously John Lobb London), Masaru Okuyama (Japanese bespoke shoemaker, previously based in Hong Kong, now in the UK), Sebastian Tarek (independent shoemaker who previously have done outwork for many of the London West End firms), and Daniel Wegan of Catella Shoemaker, who won the contest in 2019.
+But to also add a slightly different view shoe experts Jesper Ingevaldsson of Shoegazing and Justin FitzPatrick of The Shoe Snob are part of the jury, and the te sponsors who are making this contest possible (together with Parker Schenecker, brother of Edmund Schenecker who was part of starting this contest and sadly passed away last year): Kirby Allison and Gary Tok, author of Master Shoemakers.

 All the competition shoes will be on display at the super trunk show, and at 17.30 at the stage area we will announce the top ten shoes, and hence the podium placed ones and the world champion in shoemaking 2022.